 (3) Promoting Use of the Internal Reporting System (Speak-Up Reporting System)

-Sumitomo Chemical Group has established Company rules that the company carry out investigations based on the speak-up report with utmost consideration to protecting the privacy of a reporting person and maintaining confidentiality of information provided and that the company doesn’t put truthful reporting person at any disadvantage, such as dismissal, transfer, or discrimination, on the ground of having made the report.
-Moreover, to ensure that the Speak-Up Reporting System functions in a truly effective manner, Sumitomo Chemical’s Compliance Committee takes every opportunity to explain to employees that speak-up reporting will never disadvantage a reporting person.
-In this regard, the Committee has been working to help employees understand clearly that confidentiality about the reporting is maintained and any disadvantageous treatment to a reporting person is strictly prohibited.
-In addition, the Committee shares with employee’s information about how far the Speak-Up Reporting System is in use by employees.
+In its Compliance Manual, Sumitomo Chemical Group makes clear that the company carries out investigations based on the Speak-Up report with utmost consideration to protecting the privacy of a reporting person and maintaining confidentiality of information provided and that the company doesn’t put the truthful reporting person at any disadvantage, such as dismissal, transfer, or discrimination, on the grounds of having made the report.
+The manual also states that if someone commits a compliance violation but reports it to the company of their own volition and cooperates with the Compliance Committee’s investigation, the person is eligible for leniency regarding the disciplinary action that would ordinarily be proscribed.
+We are raising awareness of these facts among employees.
+Moreover, to ensure that the Speak-Up Reporting System functions in a truly effective manner, Sumitomo Chemical’s Compliance Committee takes every opportunity to explain to employees that Speak-Up reporting will never disadvantage a reporting person.
+In this regard, the Committee has been working to help employees understand clearly that confidentiality about the reporting is maintained, any disadvantageous treatment to a reporting person is strictly prohibited, and leniency is possible.
+In addition, the Committee shares with employees information about how far the Speak-Up Reporting System is in use by employees.

 (4) Latest Results of the Internal Reporting System

-As a result of initiatives promoting use of the reporting system, in fiscal 2018, the total number of reports made to the Compliance Committees of Sumitomo Chemical and its Group companies (including listed companies in which the Company holds a stake of 50% or more) was 149, a year-on-year increase of 51 reports.
+As a result of initiatives promoting use of the reporting system, in fiscal 2019, the total number of reports made to the Compliance Committees of Sumitomo Chemical and its Group companies (including listed companies in which the Company holds a stake of 50% or more) was 151, a year-on-year increase of 2 reports.
 Upon its receipt, each report was worked on, and an investigation was conducted promptly and cautiously into a reported incident.
-When violations were found or if a situation that might eventually develop into an incident of violation was recognized, corrective measures were taken properly.
+If compliance violations were found or if a situation that might eventually develop into an incident of violation was recognized, corrective measures were taken properly.
 In addition, information on a violation incident and corrective measures actually taken was shared, as necessary, by other companies of the Group so that they could prevent similar incidents from occurring in their workplace in the future.

 Number of Reports (Sumitomo Chemical Group*)